A-Z for Parents

 Children with special need are catered for in classroom programmes.
 The school is also able to access assistance from outside agencies to help with your child’s learning.

 We have a number of Special Programmes such as; a whole school Kapahaka programme, we also offer a choice of choir, participation in a wide range of sporting competitions and art and cultural competitions.
 Our school excels across many sports, art and cultural activities.

 A stationery list is handed out at the beginning of each year.
 Stationery items can be purchased through the school.
 Parents are invoiced for stationery that is obtained through the school office.

 As a school we believe that every child has the right to learn and feel safe at school.
 Teaching and learning should be a respectful, joyful and engaging experience.
-Every child has the right to learn and every child has the responsibility to ensure that the school and classes can operate in an orderly, disciplined and respectful way.
+Every child has the right to learn and every child has the responsibility to ensure that the school and classes can operate in an orderly and respectful way.
 The Elstow-Waihou Behaviour Management Plan clearly outlines behaviour expectations and consequences, please ask for a copy if you would like further clarification.